salimovdr/transcriptomics/hw1/report.md

 ### Principal Component Analysis (PCA) and sample clustering

 Principal component analysis (PCA) was performed to visualize the data structure and identify potential outliers.
 The PCA results showed clear species separation (Figure 1).
 However, outliers were observed within each species.
-Sample clustering confirmed the presence of these outliers, which formed separate clusters (Figure 5).
+Sample clustering (k-means, count of clusters is 12) confirmed the presence of these outliers, which formed separate clusters (Figure 5).
 It was decided to exclude these samples from further analysis, resulting in 38 human samples and 38 chimpanzee samples.

 ![Figure 5.png](pictures//Figure%205-1.png)